German Socialist Equality Party answers legal document from Verfassungsschutz Secret Service

 In January this year, the SGP launched a lawsuit against its labelling by the Verfassungsschutz, in its public Report 2017, as “left-wing extremist” and an “object of observation.”
 The Federal Interior Ministry, which oversees the work of the Verfassungsschutz, responded with a detailed legal brief on 15 May.
 In it, the ministry declared “the advocacy of a democratic, egalitarian and socialist society,” the “agitation against so-called ‘imperialism’ and ‘militarism’,” and “thinking in class categories” to be unconstitutional.

-The new legal brief, authored by lawyer Peer Stolle on behalf of the SGP, disproves the Interior Ministry’s 56-page document, point by point.
-It concludes that the Ministry does not meet the legal standard “according to which an association of persons can be publicly designated as ‘unconstitutional’.”
+The new legal brief, authored by lawyer Peer Stolle on behalf of the SGP, disproved the Interior Ministry’s 56-page document, point by point.
+It concluded that the Ministry did not meet the legal standard “according to which an association of persons can be publicly designated as ‘unconstitutional’.”

 Dealing with the content of the brief of the Verfassungsschutz, Stolle demonstrated in detail how it relied on “evidence” that had nothing to do with the SGP, or how the Verfassungsschutz abused its power by branding entirely legitimate Marxist and socialist views, criticism of capitalism, and opposition to nationalism and militarism as unconstitutional.
 “The evaluation of the advocacy of a more just economic order as unconstitutional,” according to Stolle, “is itself incompatible with the constitution.”

 The Verfassungsschutz relied “in its presentation of evidence on documents which firstly have nothing to do with the plaintiff (i.e., the SGP),” the brief argued, “and secondly were authored in an entirely different historical context.”
 These papers and documents were then “interpreted in a way which is diametrically opposed to the meaning and content of the values arising from the constitution.”